16-bit Game Console - Dismantled for reference and curiosity

 The Intellivision is a game console that uses ROM cartridges to provide program data.
 The main unit or 'Master Component' houses the smarts, the controllers when not in use and the internal power supply.
 The unit outputs both audio and video via an internal RF modulator to the television via a coaxial cable.

-It was a great system, the graphics and sound were more often than not better than those produced by the Atari 2600 but sadly it didn't have the 2600's huge catalogue of games to support it with only about a hundred and twenty five titles released.
+It was a great system, the graphics and sound are more often than not superior to those produced by the Atari 2600 but sadly it didn't have the 2600's huge catalogue of games to support it.

-The directional pad on the controllers are horrible to use, especially for any prolonged period of time and the fire buttons weren't much better.
+The directional pad on the controllers are horrible to use, especially for any prolonged use and the fire buttons aren't much better.

-INTV System III: In the mid 80's Mattel sold the rights to the Intellivision to INTV who released the INTV System III.
-Technically it's identical in function to the Intellivision I and the main PCB bares a strong resemblance to the KALEX version listed on this site.
-The big innovation with the INTV System III was the addition of a power LED.
+INTV System III: In the mid 80's Mattel sold the rights to the Intellivision to INTV Corporation who later released the INTV System III.
+Technically it's identical in function to the Intellivision and the main PCB bares a strong resemblance to the KALEX version; see Intellivision page on this site.
+The biggest innovation the INTV System III brought to the user experience is the addition of a power LED.

-This unit should not be confused with the Intellivision III or even IV which were in development by Mattel before the big electronic game market crash in the early eighties.
-The Intellivision III or even IV were destined to be far superior consoles but sadly were never released.
+This unit should not be confused with the Intellivision III or even IV that were in development by Mattel before the electronic game market crashed in the early eighties.
+The Intellivision III and IV were destined to be far superior consoles but sadly were never released.

 Technically this isn't even really an Intellivision at all, it's an INTV System III but obviously it's still an Intellivision.

 We shouldn't be too harsh.
-INTV was set up by some of the Intellivision developers Mattel no longer needed who had plans to release advanced Intellivision consoles, presumably developed with funds gained from the sale of the INTV System III.
-Sadly the cost was too high and another serious player (Nintendo) had moved into the market ending those worthy plans.
+INTV Corporation was set up by some of the Intellivision developers Mattel felt they no longer needed.
+They had plans to release advanced Intellivision consoles, presumably developed with funds gained from the sale of the INTV System III.